-It’s been awhile since we’ve written on the cheapest way to buy plane tickets, so it’s high time we re-visit this subject with fresh tips from a predominantly American/European perspective.
-While there are a lot of new online travel agents out there, many of them are currently owned by Expedia and Priceline (the USA’s two biggest online travel agencies) so there isn’t as much competition as you think.
-With said that, here’s ways to save big on plane tickets:
+By Alex Kallimanis: It’s been awhile since we’ve written on the cheapest way to buy plane tickets, so it’s time to re-visit this subject with fresh tips.
+While there are a lot of new online travel agents out there, many of them are currently owned by Expedia and Priceline (the USA’s two biggest online travel sites).
+While there isn’t as much competition as you think, there are great deals to be had.
+Here are 10 tips to save big on plane tickets!

-1) Always Check More than One Online Travel Agent
+2) Always Check More than One Online Booking Site

 Aside from Skyscanner, two of our other favorite sites for finding the best deals are Momondo and Vayama.
 Matrix Airfare Search (now owned by Google) is another good site, but you can’t book directly on their webpage.
 Google Flights is a good tool because their flight calendar is fast, but it’s not the best resource for pulling up the cheapest fares.
 But no matter how good one online agent is, there’s a chance another agent has a better deal for your given route.
 Always double check your dates and times before booking to be sure an online agent hasn’t changed the dates to offer the cheapest fare- nor will your flight take 24 hours when it might only take 6 hours with someone else.
 We’d certainly rather pay an extra $5o to save 18 hours of time!